Common network troubleshooting tools

 Successful netcat response

-If netcat connects to the website through the port indicated (as shown in the following example), no network connectivity issues exist.
+If netcat connects to the website through the port indicated in the command (as shown in the following example), no network connectivity issues exist.

 Unsuccessful netcat response

-If netcat fails to connect to the website through the port indicated (as shown in the following example), try using the tools described in the next section, “Other networking tools.”
+If netcat fails to connect to the website through the port indicated in the command (as shown in the following example), try using the tools described in the next section, “Other networking tools.”

 $ nc -vz google.com 8080 nc: connectx to google.com port 8080 (tcp) failed: Operation timed out nc: connectx to google.com port 8080 (tcp) failed: No route to host